absurd/chronigall/README.md

 ### Location of the Timelog File

-The reference implemntation timer tool has the ability to write to Chronigall timelog files on a per project basis.
+The reference implementation timer tool has the ability to write to Chronigall timelog files on a per project basis.
 As such, it has the following
 expectations: